Transitional Kindergarten – Jr. High

 READING:

-• Language Arts: spelling, vocabulary, writing process strategies, writer’s craft, English language conventions, grammar, usage, mechanics, listening, speaking, viewing, penmanship, basic computer skills.
+• Language Arts: spelling, vocabulary, writing process strategies, English language conventions, grammar usage, mechanics, listening, speaking, penmanship, computer skills

 SCIENCE &